 Section 287AA of the Electoral Act provides the meaning of a foreign donor.

-Sections 302D, 302E and 302F of the Electoral Act place restrictions on political parties, political campaigners and third parties from receiving gifts from foreign donors.
+Sections 302D and 302F of the Electoral Act restrict political parties, associated entities, significant third parties, members of the House of Representatives and Senators from receiving gifts from foreign donors.